Bourbon Steak Restaurant review, San Francisco

 Michael Mina’s Bourbon Steak opened in October 2010 at the Westin Hotel Union square and is located in a very central San Francisco location.
 He also has Bourbon Steak locations in Scottsdale, Miami, Washington, DC and Detroit.
 Mina moved his flagship restaurant Michael Mina to the former Aqua location on California Street.

 They are focusing on a upmarket modern American Steakhouse tailored to the San Francisco dining audience, offering contemporary fare focused on seasonal West Coast ingredients.
 Omri Aflalo is the executive chef.
-(Formerly of Citrus in LA) Our last visit was in the beginning of 2012 when we noticed price inflation.
+(Formerly of Citrus in LA) Our last visit was in the middle of 2013 when we noticed price inflation.

 Decor, Vibe – Bourbon Steak has upscale formal elegance with luxurious tables and chairs.
 The dining room is smaller and a little less formal than in the Michael Mina days, with a lounge occupying more real estate.
 The room was very dark and nearly full, with well dressed hotel guests, businessmen, and locals filling the room.
 Most were older, 40-60 range.